 Fatigue

 Fatigue is the feeling of being extremely tired or having no energy or motivation.
 While everyone feels fatigue after periods of extended physical or mental labour, it is extremely common in people with a brain injury.
-There are 3 main types of fatigue [1]:
+The main types of fatigue include [1]:

 People with a brain injury often feel more fatigued because of causes such as trouble resting (insomnia); persistent symptoms of brain injury such as headaches; stress; and struggles with pain.
 Fatigue can also increase when a person is performing physically or mentally challenging activities.
 Fatigue affects many aspects of daily living, including memory, concentration, communication, and your general understanding.
 Research shows that when a person experiences fatigue, it can also have negative effects on their mental, physical and emotional health [2]